fplmarques/check_lo/README.md

 ### 2. Daily Report entries no longer will be attributed to institutions, only Geolocalities.

-Consider the image below from the Daily Report of Jan.
+Consider the event below from the Daily Report of Jan.
 28, 2025:

 ![DR entry #5 of 25-01-28](./images/dr_entry_250128_5.jpg)

-This entry would be written, under this new protocol as follows:
+This event will be assigned to Americas, as it is the common region for the countries listes in the summmary (see below):

 ![DR entry #5 of 25-01-28](./images/dr_entry_250128_5_corrected.jpg)

+### 3. Daily Report entries with multiple countries and territories will be either assigned to the [United Nations geoscheme M49](https://en.wikipedia.org/wiki/United_Nations_geoscheme) regions or continents, it this is not possible, the event would be either considered `Multiregional` or `Worldwide`